U.N. nuclear watchdog set for high-stakes Iran talks

 "The presence of the agency's top officials was interpreted by other diplomats as an important and positive sign with regard to Iran's nuclear issue," Iran's English-language state television Press TV said on its website.

-But this, Western diplomats say, does not alter the fact that the IAEA faces a steep uphill task in getting Iran to cooperate with its inquiry into allegations that the country is looking into "weaponising" enrichment.
+But this, Western diplomats say, does not alter the fact that the IAEA faces a steep uphill task in getting Iran to cooperate with its inquiry into allegations that the country is looking into "weaponising" enrichment, Western diplomats say.

 They say Iran, which has come under tightening sanctions aimed at blocking its oil exports, may agree to make limited concessions at next week's meeting in Tehran to try to blunt growing international pressure on the major crude producer.

-This would fall far short, however, of an "open book" stance by Iran that they say the IAEA would need to assuage concerns that Tehran is honing the means and technologies to assemble nuclear weapons, if its leadership decides to do so.
+But this would fall far short of an "open book" stance by Iran that they say the IAEA would need to assuage concerns that Tehran is honing the means and technologies to assemble nuclear weapons, if its leadership decides to do so.

 The Islamic Republic says it is refining uranium only for civilian energy, not nuclear weapons.

-Tensions in the nuclear row are soaring in the absence of meaningful diplomacy, with the United States and European Union adopting oil sanctions and Tehran threatening to retaliate by closing the Strait of Hormuz, the main Gulf oil shipping lane.
+Tensions in the nuclear row are soaring in the absence of meaningful diplomacy, with the United States and European Union adopting oil sanctions and Tehran threatening retaliation by closing the Strait of Hormuz, the main Gulf oil shipping lane.

 Many are worried about a downward spiral towards military conflict in the Gulf and rocketing oil prices if diplomacy and sanctions fail to change the Islamic state's nuclear course.